exc3pt1ongit/spribe-technical-task/issues/ISSUE-003.md

 ---

 ## Description
-Currently, users with the role 'user' are able to update the information of users with the role 'admin'.
+Currently, users with the role `user` are able to update the information of users with the role `admin`.

 This behavior is a significant security flaw, as it allows lower-privileged users to modify the details of higher-privileged users, potentially compromising the integrity and security of the application.

 This issue must be addressed immediately to prevent unauthorized access and modifications.

 ---